Transgender asylum seekers: Support and legal organizations serving transgender asylum seekers in the United States

-Southern California & Bay Area
+Southern California and Bay Area

 In the Bay Area, East Bay Sanctuary Covenant (EBSC) provides legal services for low-income immigrants who have fled gender-based discrimination and violence in their home countries to support them with the asylum process.
-EBSC has historically taken on refugee cases from individuals with backgrounds of persecution in their home countries, such as LGBTQIA+, Indigenous, undergone domestic violence, and who have traveled unaccompanied to the U.S. EBSC supports immigrants with support services geared towards affirmative asylum, DACA, green cards, work permits, and the naturalization process in the US.
+EBSC has historically taken on refugee cases from individuals with backgrounds of persecution in their home countries, such as LGBTQIA+ people, Indigenous people, domestic violence survivors, and those who have traveled unaccompanied to the U.S. EBSC supports immigrants with support services geared towards affirmative asylum, DACA, green cards, work permits, and the naturalization process in the U.S.